 I know this doesn’t work for all people though, and that is why you have to find what works for you.
 Some people work well towards things, like knowing they are having some pizza at the weekend.
 If you can stay on track, telling yourself that you can’t have something until a certain time, then great – you have found what works for you.
 It’s not like I allow myself to have those kinds of “treats” daily.
 I eat clean and often, and therefore don’t really get cravings that I could end up giving in to.
 It is all about finding that balance.
 It won’t happen in a day, a week or even a month – but you will get there.

 How do you avoid binging?

 This kind of falls under the questions above as well.
 By allowing myself some of the things I want, it has really helped the binging to stop.
 Years and years ago when I tried “dieting”, I would tell myself that I couldn’t have anything “bad” and I had to be 100% “good”.
 That was unrealistic, as I got cravings and I constantly told myself no, I couldn’t have any – not a single bite.
 Eventually I would give in and end up eating 4 times the amount.
 So, allow yourself a little bit of something, and it should help.
 It won’t happen over night, but it will get better.
-Take a look at my posts on food and guilt and happiness=balance.
+Take a look at my post on food and guilt.

 What is your favourite not so healthy food that you enjoy when you crave it?